generic tetromino game

 Option.value

-The current value of an option.
+The current value of this option.

-Option.value: string | integer
+Option.value: string

 Screen